Undergraduate Course Retake Permission

 WISE – 220 Engineering Building

 No, if you are retaking ESL 192, ESL 193, WRT 101, or WRT 102 for a second time, you do not need advisor approval.
 You can register directly on SOLAR for an available seat.
-For third or more attempts in these courses, you must obtain a petition from your academic advisor and submit a letter of support from the respective academic department.
+For third or more attempts in these courses, you must obtain a petition from an academic advisor and submit a letter of support from the respective academic department.

 A grade of incomplete (I) means that you will receive a regular letter grade after completing some work.
 You should have made arrangements with the professor about how you will complete this work; if you have not, please do so right away.
 You may only seek permission to retake a course in which you received an incomplete after you have received a letter grade.
 If it will not be possible for you to make up the missing work, you should arrange with the professor to change the grade to the one you would earn without doing the work.

 Currently, all undergraduate classes are part of the policy, except those that are designated in the Undergraduate Bulletin (www.stonybrook.edu/ugbulletin) as repeatable.
-Students may request to enroll in a course for a second time by visiting their general academic advisor, but only after a grade for the current attempt is noted on the academic record; for example, a student currently enrolled in a class cannot seek to enroll in that class for a second time until the grade for the course is noted on the student’s record (A-F, W, P, NC, U).
+Students may request to enroll in a course for a second time by meeting a general academic advisor, but only after a grade for the current attempt is noted on the academic record; for example, a student currently enrolled in a class cannot seek to enroll in that class for a second time until the grade for the course is noted on the student’s record (A-F, W, P, NC, U).

 No, the grade from a second or more attempt of a course does not replace the grade from the first attempt; rather, both the original and new grades appear on your academic transcript and both are averaged into the GPA.